ROUTINE Passport Renewal for Applicants Aged 16 And Over

 - You are not requesting a change in the passport data, other than a name change due to marriage or a court order/deed poll.

-In Person Application Requirements
+Mail-In Application Requirements

 - Your current U.S. passport, plus a copy of the biodata/signature page.